-Step six: positions of yellow corners
+Step six: positioning the yellow corners

 Pay attention to the next photo and to the notes:

-- Our example for positioning had only one cycle of repeating the algorithm, in practice it often happens that we need another one.
+- Our example for positioning had only one cycle of repeating the algorithm.
+In practice, it often happens that we need another one